 - 1 pound ground beef

 - 1/2 cup red bell pepper (chopped)

 - 1/4 cup green bell pepper (chopped)

 - 1 14.5 ounce can diced tomatoes (with liquid)

 - 2 1/2 cups shredded Cheddar cheese (divided)

-- Meanwhile, in a large skillet or saute pan over medium heat, cook the ground beef, onion, red and green pepper and garlic until meat is no longer pink and vegetables are tender.
+Meanwhile, in a large skillet or saute pan over medium heat, cook the ground beef, onion, red and green peppers, and garlic until meat is no longer pink and vegetables are tender.
 Drain off fat; add tomatoes, oregano, salt, and pepper.
 Stir in the spaghetti squash strands.
-Continue to cook and stir gently for about 2 minutes, or until liquid is absorbed.
+Continue to cook and stir gently for about two minutes or until liquid is absorbed.

-- Transfer the mixture to a lightly greased 1 1/2- to 2-quart casserole; stir in 1 1/2 cups of shredded Cheddar cheese.
-Bake at 350° for 25 minutes.
+Transfer the mixture to a lightly greased one-and-a-half- to two-quart casserole; stir in one-and-a-half cups of shredded Cheddar cheese.
+Bake at 350 F for 25 minutes.

-- Sprinkle with the remaining 1 cup of Cheddar cheese and cook for 5 minutes longer, or until cheese is melted.
+Sprinkle with the remaining one cup of Cheddar cheese and cook for five minutes longer or until cheese is melted.